What does health and dental benefits fraud look like?

-Some people have become involved in benefits fraud because it was suggested by someone they trust, such as a health and dental service provider, a coworker or others they know.
+Some people have become involved in benefits fraud and abuse because it was suggested by someone they trust, such as a health and dental service provider, a coworker or others they know.
 Learn what it looks like so you can stop it.

 Start of Quiz